psycopg/psycopg/docs/basic/transactions.rst

 If `!unreliable_operation()` causes an error, including an operation causing a database error, all its changes will be reverted.
-The exception bubbles up outside the block: in the example it is intercepted by the ``try`` so that the loop can complete.
+The exception bubbles up outside the block: in the example it is intercepted by the `!try` so that the loop can complete.
 The outermost block is unaffected (unless other errors happen there).